Reception class page. 2023 - 2024

 There is also some information here: Essential letters and sounds

 A big THANK YOU to all the parents and carers who came to the recent workshops.
 I have attached the slides to the files below.
-There will be a Maths one soon too...
+Please come to see me if you missed one and need support.

 Below is a Reception Timetable, so that you can see what we do every day!
 There are also plans for the year and a curriculum overview.
-Of course we add bits through the year and adapt it ongoing to meet the interests and needs of all learners, as we follow your child's next steps on their unique journey.
+Of course we add bits through the year and adapt it as we go, to meet the interests and needs of all learners, as we follow your child's next steps on their unique journey.

 Click on the link to look more closely at 'Development Matters 2023' https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1180056/DfE_Development_Matters_Report_Sep2023.pdf